microsoft/WindowsAppSDK/README.md

 Project Reunion aims to work on supported versions of Windows.
 Right now we support down to build 17763 (version 1809/October 2018 Update) of Windows 10.
-Wherever possible, we'll use techniques like '_polyfills_' and custom implementations to do the heavy lifting for you and make sure your app works across Windows versions and devices.
+Wherever possible, we'll use techniques like '_polyfills_' and custom implementations to do the heavy lifting for youand make sure your app works across Windows versions and devices.
 In the future, there may be a couple APIs that are dependent on new OS features (like new Action Center functionality), however we will do our best to ensure this is the exception and not the norm, and provide reasonable fallbacks when possible.

 ### Documentation